thaiv28/CS-14115_SS22/session_07/session_07_lab_manual.md

 #### Activity II

-*In this exercise you should use your data structure from the previous activity (amusement rides) and add two short functions to the JS file.*
+*In this exercise you should use the amusement ride data structure you created earlier and add two short functions to the JS file.*

 1. **Create a new function: doublePrices()**